-A programmer need not write qualifiers within method bodies, because such types are inferred by the Flow Checker (see Section 3.3.1).
-Even for method signatures and fields, a programmer generally writes either @Source or @Sink, but not both; see Section 3.3.2 and Section 3.3.3.
+A programmer need not write qualifiers within method bodies, because such types are inferred by the Information Flow Checker (see Section 3.4.1).
+Even for method signatures and fields, a programmer generally writes either @Source or @Sink, but not both; see Section 3.4.2 and Section 3.4.3.

-3.3.1 Type inference and flow-sensitivity
+3.4.1 Local variable type inference